heston/ding-dong-ditch/README.md

 Why?
 ----

-Whenever someone rings my doorbell, a 16V AV circuit is connected, which powers an electromagnet inside the doorbell chime.
-The chime prompts my dog to bark wildly, and without fail, wakes my sleeping baby.
+Whenever someone rings my doorbell, a 16V AV circuit is connected, which powers a solenoid that strikes a metal bar to produce a loud "DING DONG" inside my home.
+The chime prompts my dog to bark wildly, and wakes my sleeping baby.
 This simply will not do.

 Tools
 -----